 In terms of pixel density and high resolution video recording, sensor technology continues to evolve.
 However, while 4K or even 8K sensors have arrived in the market, the exponentially larger file sizes produced mean that transferring footage over existing wireless networks is slow and largely impractical.
 For most deployments, 1080p video recording remains a sweet spot, a scenario unlikely to change until 5G and other next-gen networks become commonplace.

 It’s a Two-way Thing

 The days of employing drive recorders and dashcams that only capture the road ahead, are rapidly coming to a close.
 Dual camera designs that capture high-quality footage of both the cabin and the road are increasingly required in both commercial and non-commercial vehicles.
 The VIA Mobile360 D700 for example, includes a 1080p rear-facing camera that offers detailed monitoring of the interior of the car, and the driver.
 This allows fleet operators to monitor the welfare of drivers and also to ensure that proper safety procedures are being observed at all times.

-Two-way drive recorders promise to become a key component of Driver Monitoring Systems that use AI-powered analysis to spot potentially serious issues such as repeatedly drooping eyelids.
+Two-way dash cams promise to become a key component of Driver Monitoring Systems that use AI-powered analysis to spot potentially serious issues such as repeatedly drooping eyelids.
 If for example, a driver appears to show signs of falling asleep, such devices will be able to immediately alert the driver to wake up.

 The increasing implementation of driver monitoring systems means that dual cameras are rapidly becoming an industry standard, especially now that AI is maturing to include more driver-centric warnings and alert capabilities.

-Cameras are only one part of an important array of sensors found within a modern drive recorder.
+Cameras are only one part of an important array of sensors found within a modern dash cam.
 GPS is obviously essential in providing location data, but another crucial and often overlooked device is the 3-axis G-sensor.
 This is used to detect sudden vehicle movements associated with collisions and emergency breaking.
 In such circumstances, specific actions can be triggered to ensure that footage is preserved, uploaded to the network, and even locked to ensure footage is not erased or tampered with.